Gazélec Ajaccio

-Gazélec Football Club Ajaccio (Gazélec Football Club Aiacciu), commonly referred to as GFC Ajaccio, GFCA, Gazélec Ajaccio or simply Gazélec ([ɡazelɛk]), was a French football club from Ajaccio, Corsica.
-Founded in 1910, Gazélec played one season of Ligue 1 in 2015–16 and was dissolved in 2023.
+Gazélec Football Club Ajaccio (Gazélec Football Club Aiacciu), commonly referred to as GFC Ajaccio, GFCA, Gazélec Ajaccio or simply Gazélec ([ɡazelɛk]), is a French football club from Ajaccio, Corsica.
+Founded in 1910, Gazélec played one season in Ligue 1 in the 2015–16 season.
+As of the 2025–26 season, it competes in the Championnat National 3, the fifth tier of the French football league system.

 History

 The club was founded in 1960 as result of the merger of two small Ajaccio clubs, Football Club Ajaccien (commonly known as FC Ajaccio), founded in 1930 and Gazélec Corse Club, founded in 1910.

 Gazélec reached the semi-finals of the 2011–12 Coupe de France, while playing in the third-tier Championnat National.
 They hosted home games in the later rounds at the larger Stade François Coty, home of AC Ajaccio.